drmse87/simple-rest-api-latin-literature/README.md

 The resources are currently represented in JSON format because the requests are sent with the Accept: application/json header.
 To allow other representations, the client should change the Accept header into Accept: application/xml (for XML), and then the API (depending on which framework is used and if this is done automatically or not) will represent (i.e. serialize) the resources accordingly.

-## Install

-The project requires a Secrets.json file in project root with the key "SecurityKey" as a JWT signing key.

-## Testing

-Testing can be performed by importing the Latin Works.postman_collection.json and running the collection runner.

 # Lessons learned

 In retrospect, I would have wanted to add more data to the database.
 I would also have wanted to add a /user endpoint to get the current user's document.
 I would also have wanted to add a /user/webhooks store, to get a list of the current user's webhooks.
 I would also have used ASP.NET's Webhooks instead of writing my own webhook functionality.
 Finally, for the mapping done in the static ToModel and FromModel methods, I would have wanted to use AutoMapper instead.

+## Testing

+Testing can be performed by importing the Latin Works.postman_collection.json and running the collection runner.
+Make sure the base_url variable is correct.

+## Install

+The project requires a Secrets.json file in project root with the key "SecurityKey" (used as JWT signing key).